dma-graveyard/AisVirtualNet/README.md

 # AisVirtualNet #

-## Description ##
+## Introduction ##

-AisVirtualNet is a small utiltiy for creating a virtual AIS network.
+AisVirtualNet is a small utility for creating a virtual AIS network.
 The network can be fed real AIS data from multiple sources, and a number of virtual transponders can be configured.
 The virtual transponders are given a MMSI number.
 Real messages from the MMSI number are converted to own messages for the virtual transponder.
 Furthermore own messages are injected at a regular interval as copies of the last own message.

+AisVirtualNet is run on a server that clients connect to.
+The server could be a participating computer that is also a client.
+Only one instance of AisVirtualNet should be run the create the virtual network.
+For clients to be able to connect to AisVirtualNet it is recommended to have all computers and equipment on the same LAN without firewall restrictions.

 ## Prerequisites ##

 * Java 1.6+ (http://www.java.com/)
+* An AIS source
+* At least one AIS client like an ECDIS or the open source [ee-INS](https://github.com/DaMSA/ee-INS)

 ## Installation and running ##